Is your home ready to survive winter?

 point-v02-1Pack up those hoses

-Before temperatures drop to freezing, usually in late fall, turn off the water supply to all outdoor taps and faucets, then open the taps to drain them completely.
+Before temperatures drop to freezing, turn off the water supply to all outdoor taps and faucets, then open the taps to drain them completely.
 Leave the taps in the open position until spring.

 Disconnect garden hoses and drain them completely, then coil them without kinks.
 Store them in a warm location so any residual water won’t freeze.